GoogleChrome/developer.chrome.com/site/en/docs/webstore/group-publishers/index.md

 group to see the changes.
 {% endAside %}

-## Adding developers to the group publisher
+## Adding developers to or removing them from the group publisher

 Your developer console will show the new group publisher account and the linked Google Group.
+Use [Google Groups][google-group] to add or remove developers.
+After adding or removing a member to your publishing group, you will need to manually sync the developer console with your list.

+To manually sync the developer console:

+1. Sign in to the [Chrome Web Store developer console][devconsole] and select your group from the **Publisher** list.
+(It's located at the top, right of the screen.)

+    {% Img src="image/sQ51XsLqKMgSQMCZjIN0B7hlBO02/1jxISIzNsqVoRbMc8qio.png", alt="Screenshot of the publisher list.", width="292", height="48" %}

+1. Go to the **Account** tab.

+1. Scroll down to **Group publisher memberships**.
+    {% Img src="image/sQ51XsLqKMgSQMCZjIN0B7hlBO02/KsaEiqyPik0PaecQ9gqh.png", alt="Screenshot of the Group publisher membership field", width="800", height="325" %}

+1. Click **Sync**.

-You can [add or remove developers][google-group].
-In order for a group member to publish updates, that member must [register as a CWS developer][cws-register] and pay the one-time registration fee.
+For a group member to publish updates, that member must [register as a CWS developer][cws-register] and pay the one-time registration fee.

 {% Aside "caution" %}
 Be careful with the membership of your group publisher groups.
 Any Chrome Web Store developer who is